Solana Beach School District

-Solana Beach School District is a public school district located in San Diego County, California, United States, that serves the communities of Solana Beach, Carmel Valley, Fairbanks Ranch, and Rancho Santa Fe.
+Solana Beach School District is a public school district based in San Diego County, California, United States, that serves the communities of Solana Beach, Carmel Valley, Fairbanks Ranch, and Rancho Santa Fe.
 The district was founded in 1925 and encompasses seven elementary schools and a Child Development Center.
-Enrollment consists of approximately 3,000 students in grades pre-kindergarten through 6th grades.
+Enrollment consists of approximately 3,000 students in grades pre-kindergarten through sixth grades.
 The district is governed by a five-member Board of Education.